-R and RStudio are two distinctly different applications that serve different purposes.
-R1 is the software that performs the actual instructions.
+R1 and RStudio2 are are two distinct applications that serve different purposes.
+R is the core software that executes commands and performs computations.
 It’s the workhorse.
-Without R installed on your computer or server, you would not be able to run any commands.
+Without R installed on your computer or server, you wouldn’t be able to run any commands.

 RStudio comes in two flavors: